Juan Sebastián Verón

-Juan Sebastián Verón (/es/; (Note: In isolation, Sebastián is pronounced /es/.) born 9 March 1975) is an Argentine former professional footballer and current chairman of Estudiantes de La Plata, where he had served as Director of Sports.
+Juan Sebastián Verón (born 9 March 1975) is an Argentine former professional footballer and current chairman of Estudiantes de La Plata, where he had served as Director of Sports.
 In 2004, Verón was included in the FIFA 100 list of the 125 greatest living footballers, selected by Pelé as part of FIFA's centenary celebrations.
 Verón has both Argentine and Italian citizenship.
 His nickname is "La Brujita" /es/ (The Little Witch), a nod to his father Juan Ramón who was known as "La Bruja" (The Witch) and was also a championship winning player with Estudiantes.

 A midfielder, Verón's career started in Estudiantes, continued in Argentina's Boca Juniors, and included stints in several clubs in the Italian Serie A (where he won the Scudetto with Lazio and with Inter Milan, and a UEFA Cup with Parma), and England's Manchester United and Chelsea.
 In 2006, he returned to Estudiantes, where he remained until his retirement in 2014, aside from a brief spell with Brandsen.
 He announced his short return to first team football would occur in the 2017 Copa Libertadores.

 At international level, Verón obtained 72 caps for Argentina between 1996 and 2010, scoring nine goals.
 He represented his nation at three FIFA World Cups, and 2007 Copa América.